GarrickGoh/SC1015-Mini-Project/README.md

 # Conclusion

-# Lessons Learnt From The Project
+# Learning Points From The Project
+Web Scraping and making requests from an API
+Working on Github as a group